Nutrition Biochemistry Assignment Sample 3

 Every individual has a particular blood pressure (BP) determined by the blood flow through arteries necessary to supply oxygen and nutrients to different body tissues and organs (Nhs.uk, 2019).
 Hypertension is referred to as the condition when there is a persistently higher blood pressure than the normal range which is 120/80 mm-hg/dl.
 The Systolic blood pressure (SBP) higher than 120 mm-hg and Diastolic Blood Pressure (DBP) higher than 80 mm-hg for 100 ml is stated as hypertension (Who.int, 2021).
 However, there are different stages of this condition where SBP<129 and DBP<84 mmHg/dl is a pre-hypertensive conditions.
 BP>140/90 mm-hg/100 ml is a hypertensive condition (Heart.org, 2022).

 Frequent headache, dizziness, lack of clarity in the vision, fatigue, pulmonary discomfort such as difficulty in breathing, nose bleeding is some of the major symptoms for patients having a blood pressure higher than 180/110 mm-hg/dl.
 The patients need proper medications, along with other interventions to reduce further complications associated with this condition.
 Other than that, there are mainly two types of hypertension, which are“Primary or Essentialhypertension” and “Secondary” hypertension.
 Primary hypertension is found in those who are not necessarily suffering from any other diseases.
 The reason can be genetic or prolonged consumption of food high in salt.
-Hence, the name is primary or essential and in medical terms, it is referred to as “Idiopathic” as well (Sandberg et al. 2015).
+Hence, the is primary or essential and in medical terms, it is referred to as “Idiopathic” as well (Sandberg et al. 2015).
 Diabetes and obesity are some of the lifestyle disorders which further proceed to hypertension like conditions if not controlled properly.
 The probability of retinopathy, stroke, gangrenes, Coronary Heart Diseases (CHDs), and kidney diseases is significantly enhanced.
 Secondary hypertension is seen in people already having serious CVDs and renal diseases or any condition due to an imbalance of hormones (Charles et al. 2017).
-Therefore, this type of hypertension is present as an underlying symptom of these diseases and thus named secondary hypertension.
+Therefore, this type of hypertension is present as an underlying symptom of these diseases and thus d secondary hypertension.

 The World Health Organisation (WHO) takes note of all incidents related to hypertension and they call this condition the “Silent killer”.
 The main matter of concern is around half of the global population (46%) are unaware that they are suffering from this condition.
 Hence, these people do not get treatment and remain like this without even diagnosis.
 WHO estimated that 1.28 billion people aged between 30 to 79 years’ old who live in low to middle-income countries are suffering from hypertension and among this total, less than half (42%) receives treatments following diagnosis.
 It is one of the leading causes of deaths that are too premature worldwide (WHO, 2021).
 According to a case study, 28.5% of people of high-income countries are having this condition during the same time people became more aware of hypertension and opted for treatments to control the high BP (Mills et al. 2015).
 WHO has been taking several steps to control hypertension and effectively manage the increased burden on people’s lives.